leosala/lcls/lh60/README.md

 Spectra are summed up, and then normalized to the sum of the `Ch2` I0 monitor: the envelope is retrieved performing a fit for the maximum of each spectra.

+## Retrieving id-wise SASE and emission maps

+`get_sase_emission_maps.py` will produce 2D maps of SASE and emission spectra in function of their id tags.
+Normalization to I0 can be enabled putting `normalize = True` at the beginning of the script.

+The final output is composed of two .gz ASCII files:
+* runXXX_sase.gz, containing the sase spectra
+* runXXX_cspadY_emission.gz, containing the emission spectra

+In both files, the first column identifies the *tag*, and the following ones the pixels